Task-Driven Dictionary Learning: Experimental Validation

-Our second experiment follows~\citet{ranzato2}, where only a small percentage of the training samples are actually labelled.
+Our second experiment follows~\citet{ranzato2}, where only a few samples are labelled.
 We use the semi-supervised formulation of Section~\ref{subsec:semi} which exploits unlabeled data.
 Unlike the first experiment where the parameters are chosen using a validation set, and following~\citet{ranzato2}, we make a few arbitrary choices.
-Indeed, we use $p=300$, $\lambda_1=0.075$, $\lambda_2=0$ and $\nu=10^-5$, which were the parameters chosen by the validation procedure in the previous experiment.
+Indeed, we use $p=300$, $\lambda_1=0.075$, and $\nu=10^{-5}$, which were the parameters chosen in the previous experiment.
+As in the previous experiment, we have observed that these parameters lead to sparse vectors~$\alphab^\star$ with about~$15$ non-zero coefficients.
 The dictionaries associated with each digit class are initialized using the unsupervised formulation of Section~\ref{sec:classical}.
-To measure the performance of our algorithm for different values of $\mu$, we use a continuation strategy: Starting with $\mu=1.0$, we sequentially decrease its value by $0.1$ until we have $\mu=0$, learning with $10\,000$ iterations for each new value of $\mu$.
-We report the corresponding error rates in Figure~\ref{fig:unlabeled}, showing that our approach offers a competitive performance similar to~\citet{ranzato2}.
-Indeed, the best error rates of our method for $n=300,1000,5000$ labeled data are respectively $5.81, 3.55$ and $1.81 \%$, which is similar to \citet{ranzato2} who has reported $7.18, 3.21$ and $1.52\%$ with the same sets of labeled data.
+To test our algorithm with different values of $\mu$, we use a continuation strategy: Starting with $\mu=1.0$, we sequentially decrease its value by $0.1$ until we have $\mu=0$, learning with $10\,000$ iterations for each new value of $\mu$.
+We report the error rates in Figure~\ref{fig:unlabeled}, showing that our approach offers a competitive performance similar to~\citet{ranzato2}.
+The best error rates of our method for $n=300,1000,5000$ labeled data are respectively $5.81, 3.55$ and $1.81 \%$, which is similar to \citet{ranzato2} who has reported $7.18, 3.21$ and $1.52\%$ with the same sets of labeled data.